software-architects/time-cockpit-documentation/doc/getting-started/overview.md

 ### Project-based Time Tracking

 Effective project management requires accurate time tracking, which helps managers understand the time and effort needed to complete a project, allocate resources, and create realistic timelines.
 Time cockpit simplifies project-based time tracking, providing insights into project progress and resource utilization.
+For further information refer to [Working with Timesheet Entries](~/doc/timesheet-calendar/working-with-timesheet-entries.md) and  [Project-based Time Tracking](~/doc/project-time-tracking/customer-project-task.md).

 ![Budgetary Control of Tasks](images/wc-budgetary-control-of-tasks.png "Budgetary Control of Tasks")

 ### Attendance Time Tracking

+Time cockpit is focused on project-based time tracking, but it also provides features for attendance time tracking such as managing different working time models, calculating overtime, absence time management, working time violations and more.
+With that, it providing valuable data for downstream HR and payroll purposes.
+For further information refer to [Attendance Time Tracking](~/doc/employee-time-tracking/working-time.md).

 <!-- ### Activity Tracking